 For “its beautiful portrayal of a mother and wife treading the fine line between genius and madness of neglect and hostility” the top prize in the category, El Gouna Gold Star for Feature Narrative Film was awarded to SCARY MOTHER.
 The talented director, Ana Urushadze “gave depth to all the characters of the film” and the jury found all aspects of this film to be “outstanding”.
 A thrilled Ana Urushadze was present at the closing ceremony to receive the festival’s top prize along with her actors Dimitri Tatishvili, Nata Murvanidze.

 The second prize in the category, El Gouna Silver Star for Feature Narrative film was bagged by acclaimed director from Ziad Doueri for his film THE INSULT for “its portrayal of the delicate balance of personalities reflecting a larger history through the prism of a minor incident”.
-Doueri who was present at the time of the screening of his film had soon thereafter left for Beirut to attend to his prior engagements.
-Before he left, however, he received the Variety Award for Best Arab Director of the year from eminent film critics and journalists Nick Vivarelli and Jay Weissberg.
+Earlier during the festival, Doueri also received the Variety Award for Best Arab Director of the Year from eminent film critics and journalists Nick Vivarelli and Jay Weissberg.

 For “its portrayal of a husband and wife struggling through their personal and professional lives to find the truth in their relationship” the El Gouna Bronze Star for Feature Narrative film was awarded to ARRHYTHMIA directed by Boris Khlebnikov from Russia.